 Look around, and you’ll notice immediately that people are different.
 Humans vary widely in their shapes and sizes, from the barely-five-foot-tall populations in Indonesia and Bolivia to the easily-six-foot-tall folks of places like the Netherlands and Montenegro.

 Variety is the spice of life, and so are our bodies!
-Explore the beauty of diversity with SIMPLE’s top intermittent fasting schedules tailored to different body types.
+Explore the beauty of diversity with Simple’s top intermittent fasting schedules tailored to different body types.
 Your wellness, your way.

 Watch the Olympics, and you’ll see diverse body types excelling at different sports: tiny bodies flying through the air in gymnastics, long bodies slicing through the water in swimming, and thick bodies hurling heavy objects through the air.